Facing Resistance

 Think about it this way.
 After a long day, you might decide to go for a walk.
 And it’s not until you actually take that step, start moving, and give yourself that space that things begin to make sense.
 You gain clarity, reflect, and think, “okay, now I understand,” or “I could’ve approached that differently.”

+That clarify didn’t come before the walk, it came because of it.
 Each time you create, bake, pray, or decide to workout despite the doubt or hesitation, you’re proving to yourself that you can follow through.
 And through that, confidence begins to grow.

 Something I often have to remind myself is if you take a step back, that’s okay too.
 Progress isn’t always linear.
 You’re human, and mistakes are part of the process.
-It’s not something to criticize yourself for, but something to move through with patience.
+It’s not something to criticize yourself for, but it is something to move through with patience.

-And over time, you start to realize that resistance isn’t something you need to get rid of, it’s something you can move through.
+Over time, you start to realize that resistance isn’t something you need to get rid of, it’s something you can move through.

 While it may never fully go away, you do get better at navigating it.
 The difference isn’t whether resistance shows up, but how you respond when it does.
-The takeaway here isn’t to eliminate it, it’s to understand it, and continue moving forward anyway.
+The key takeaway here isn’t to eliminate it, it’s to understand it, and continue moving forward anyway.

 If you’ve been feeling resistance in your own creative process or in any area of growth, consider this your reminder to start where you are.
 Take one small step, and allow that to be enough.